 Stealth Hi/Bye: While Frank doesn't do this much in his own books, it is a fairly common way for him to take his leave at the end of a superhero team up.

-Avoided by having the Darker and Edgier Punisher relegated to his own MAX title while the Marvel Universe Punisher took up Captain America's costume and had some Lighter and Softer (by comparison) adventures.
+Avoided by having the Darker and Edgier Punisher relegated to his own MAX title while the Marvel Universe Punisher took up Captain America's costume for an issue and had some Lighter and Softer (by comparison) adventures.

 Greg Rucka indicated, when starting his 2011 series, it was all a matter of viewpoint.
 The other superheroes are far better equipped to deal with major threats like Galactus, Norman Osborn and Dormammu, but someone has to pay attention to the drug pushers and mobsters.

 Teeth-Clenched Teamwork: Force Frank to team up with another hero, and this trope is the result.
-While he tends to dislike the rest of the hero community, and the feeling is mutual, he's at least willing to work with them against the real villains.
+While he and the hero community in general tend to dislike one another, he's at least willing to work with them against the 'real' villains.
 Averted more often than most people might assume, at least in the nineties.
 Frank had quite a few crossovers, and most of the people he worked with were either okay with him or felt he was a good man at heart.
 There were only a few who outright hated him.

 Gangster: I-I-I...I mean I'm gonna leave all this shit behind me.
 Get a job.
 Leave town.
 Frank: Yeah.
 Well. * shoots him* Just in case.